 Kouign-amann is a cake from Brittany.
 It’s a pastry-baker.
 This cake is made from bread dough, like a pizza, covered with a mixture of butter and sugar, then folded into flaky and scarified lozenges on the upper face of said dough.
 During cooking, the butter-sugar mixture oozes through the caramelizing lamination, giving this specialty a melting texture on the inside and crisp on the outside.
 In Breton, kouign means “cake” and amann “butter”, so kouign-amann simply means “butter cake”.
 We could have just guessed it after the first bite.

-The profiterole is a great classic of French cuisine.
-It is originally a puff pastry filled with pastry cream, floret or whipped cream very often covered with a chocolate sauce in the preparation of “chocolate profiteroles”.
 It is commonly found filled with vanilla ice cream, sometimes accompanied by whipped cream.
 Originally, the term “profiterole”, used by Rabelais, meant a “small profit”, a small bonus received by the servants.
 From the sixteenth century, the profiteroles became dumplings baked under the ash, which was thrown in the soup a few years later.
 It would have to wait until Antonin Carême stuffs a dough with pastry cream puffs in the 19th century for the profiteroles to become the succulent dessert we know today.